 Identifying which salesforce marketing campaigns have generated the most number of sales ready leads is critical to improving marketing effectiveness.

-So here’s 9 charts that we think should be on the Leads & Marketing salesforce dashboard in any sales driven business.
+So here’s 9 charts that we think should be on the Leads & Marketing salesforce dashboard for sales and marketing alignment.

 1. Leads by Lead Source